amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 ## 1.3. **Dependencies**

-The dev-app-vpc-setup Blueprint has to be deployed, in order to specify the IAM role to aws_flow_log for monitering the traffic coming from app-vpc before deploying the vdms-vpc-setup blueprint.
-The VDMS blueprint is configured to utilize one private subnet in each Availability Zones of the specified region.
+The app-vpc-setup Blueprint has to be deployed before deploying the vdms-vpc-setup blueprint.
+In order to specify the IAM role to aws_flow_log for monitering the traffic coming from app-vpc.
+The vdss blueprint is configured to utilize one private subnet and one public subnet in each Availability Zones of the specified region.

 ## 1.4. **Input variables**